Nate Wood

 Nate Wood (born October 3, 1979) is an American jazz multi-instrumentalist.
 He has performed with Wayne Krantz, Kneebody, Tigran Hamasyan, Louis Cole, The Calling, and Taylor Hawkins and the Coattail Riders.

 Background

 Nate learned to play drums, bass, guitar, and saxophone, and attended the California Institute of the Arts for bass and drums, studying with Charlie Haden and Joe LaBarbera.
-He also attended LAMA College for Music Professionals for drums, where he studied under Ralph Humphrey and Joe Porcaro.
+He also attended Los Angeles College for Music for drums, where he studied under Ralph Humphrey and Joe Porcaro.
 After graduating, he played with Kneebody on their first gigs, and then toured with The Calling in support of their debut album.
 Afterwards, he recorded and played every instrument on his debut album, and in addition to his work with Kneebody, toured and performed with artists such as George Harrison, Chaka Khan, Sting, Wayne Krantz, Donny McCaslin, Taylor Hawkins and the Coattail Riders, the Ed Fry Band, and Snarky Puppy.